Your Medical Record

 If you think that we have failed to make a reasonable adjustment, you can make a claim under the Equality Act (or Disability Discrimination Act in Northern Ireland).

 Further advice is available from:

 Equality Advisory Support Service (EASS) – http://www.equalityadvisoryservice.com; and

 Citizens Advice – https://www.citizensadvice.org.uk/.

 Yes.
 There are some circumstances where the information you have asked for contains information that relates to another person.
 Unless the other person gives their permission, or it is reasonable in all the circumstances to provide the information without permission, we are entitled to withhold this information.

-The Data Protection Act covers personal information that:
+The UK General Data Protection Regulation covers personal information that: